AI Blocks Start in the Template

 Find the AI Library

-Add AI blocks from the palette
+Add AI Blocks from the Palette

-• Drag it from the palette into the position you want in the document, or
+To add an AI block:- Drag it from the palette into the position you want in the document, or

-• Click into the document, type /, and pick it from the slash menu.
+/, and pick it from the slash menu.

 Add the custom block